Large Language Models for Robotics: A Survey: Robotics Based on LLMs

-In this subsection, we introduce the smart robotics based on LLMs in recent years.
-LLMs are used as brains in the part of robotics.
-First, we summarize the models in recent years in Table \ref{tab:LLM4Robot}.
+In this section, we introduce some representative robot transformer foundation models nowadays.
+Additionally, this section introduces robotics based on LLMs, including current representative agents and embodied robotics.
+LLMs are used as brains in robotics, like in Fig. \ref{fig: robotics combined with LLMs}.